- UCAR Home

 I/O—input/output (computer term)

-instrument names—We now use initial caps for instruments and instrument systems: Limb Radiance Inversion Radiometer (LRIR), Advanced Coronal Observing System, S-Band Dual Polarization Doppler Radar (S-Pol), but S-Pol radar. [revised 2/00]
+instrument names—use initial caps for instruments and instrument systems: Limb Radiance Inversion Radiometer (LRIR), Advanced Coronal Observing System, S-Band Dual Polarization Doppler Radar (S-Pol), but S-Pol radar. [revised 2/00]

 Intermountain West—use this spelling [2/00].